timboyuen/masterPortfolio/README.md

 The favicons located in ./public/icons/ are generated from https://www.favicon-generator.org/ using my own personal profile picture.

+To build
+`npm run build` for a production build into the ./build folder `npm run deploy` builds a production build and then pushes it to the gh-pages branch

 # TODO:

+- Fix timboyuen.com and gh-pages (timboyuen.github.io)
 - Adsense (done)
 - Google Ads Tag
 - Google Analytics Tag